 In Fall 2016 faculty member Michael Worthington took on the task of photographing and making public the archive in a digital and printed form.
 A dedicated group of student assistants photographed the posters, creating a digital catalogue, and designed this website to house the images.
 A publication is currently in production to show a curated selection of the posters, with a collection of essays from faculty and alumni, and an accompanying exhibition.

 The goal of the digital archive is to make the poster collection available to the public, and also to crowdsource missing information from alumni and faculty.
-The physical archive contains many more posters than the digital archive currently displays, as the process of shooting and cataloging continues.
-We hope to have all the posters in the current collection online by the end of 2018, and a dedicated physical archive space, on site at CalArts, is scheduled to be up and running in Fall 2018.
+The physical archive has been housed in a dedicated on-campus space since 2018, and contains many more posters than the digital archive currently displays.
+As the process of shooting and cataloging continue we hope to have all the posters in the current collection online by the end of 2019.
+A major publication of the posters is scheduled for late 2019 and hopefully an accompanying exhibition.

 If you are an alumni who would like to donate posters to the archive please contact email@example.com.